What is polymyalgia rheumatica?

 How is polymyalgia rheumatica diagnosed?

-Your healthcare provider will ask about your medical history and your symptoms.
+Your healthcare provider will ask about your health history and your symptoms.
 He or she will give you a physical exam.
 The exam will check your range of motion, strength, and painful areas.

 Diagnosing PMR can be difficult.
 Your healthcare provider will need to make sure you have PMR.
 Many conditions can cause aching and stiffness.
 These include rheumatoid arthritis and fibromyalgia.
 You may need tests, such as